OksanaTka/DrawingApp/README.md

 ## DrawingApp
 An android drawing application for all ages.
-It comes with 5 different brush sizes, includes color adjustments, undo and redo buttons, import images from the gallery and export your drawings to JPEG.
+It comes with 5 different brush sizes, includes color picker using Spectrum library, undo and redo buttons, import images from the gallery and export your drawings to JPEG.
 It has an intuitive and user-friendly interface.

 | Open app                  | Select a color          |
 :-------------------------:|:-------------------------: